Writing by hand

 Like most ways of saving time and trouble, however, writing Global Notation by hand comes at a cost.
 Just as typed words are usually easier to read than handwritten ones, music notation is easier to read when it’s neatly presented, and trying to do this by hand can end up taking more time than using mechanical help.

 Even if you are planning to notate the music by hand, it may be more efficient to use computer software to create your grid of pitch/layer and beat/bar lines.
 That way, once you have set up the grid for a single system, you can copy and paste it as many times as needed, or edit it if (for instance) the pitch range or meter changes in the course of the piece, then print off as many pages as you want.
 By letting the computer take care of the repetitive part, you’ll leave yourself free to concentrate on the more interesting task of writing down the actual music.

-We’ve now covered the most essential aspects of global notation that any user will need to know.
-For more specialized purposes, you may wish to learn some of the more advanced features described on subsequent pages, starting with what happens when more than one pitch is sounding at a time.
+We’ve now covered the most essential aspects of Global Notation that any user will need to know.
+For more specialised purposes, you may wish to learn some of the more advanced features described on subsequent pages, starting with what happens when more than one pitch is sounding at a time.